 Free and open to the public.

 Due to the increasing rate of COVID-19 infections in Marquette County, Northern Michigan University is closing all of its buildings to non-NMU students, faculty, and staff.
-This means the general public will not be able to visit the museum until after the new year.
-We are sorry for the inconvenience and look forward to opening again for the public in 2021
+Dependent on Covid-19 protocols on the State level, the Center will be closed to the public until at least February 21.
+We are sorry for the inconvenience and look forward to opening again for the public soon.

 Heritage Center Collections